Moduli of Distributions via Singular Schemes: Syzygies and Codimension one Distributions on Pn

 Note that $\iota_R \omega = \sum_{j=1}^r G_jL_j =0$ hence $\omega$ defines a twisted $1$-form on $\mathbb{P}^n$ that is clearly singular at $Z$.

 \begin{rem} The discussion above leads to an algorithm to compute the generic $1$-form $\omega$ vanishing on a subscheme $Z$.
-It goes as follows: The imput is the ideal $I(Z)$ and the output is the generic $1$-form $\omega$ singular at $Z$. \begin{itemize} \item Take $G = (F_0, \dots , F_r)$ an ordered minimal generating set for $I(Z)$; \item Compute $M$ the matrix of linear syzygies of $G$ and let $k+1$ be its number of columns; \item Define additional variables $(t_0, \dots, t_k)$; \item Return where $dM$ stands for the entrywise exterior derivative and the dots are matrix products. \end{itemize} \end{rem}
+It goes as follows: The input is the ideal $I(Z)$ and the output is the generic $1$-form $\omega$ singular at $Z$. \begin{itemize} \item Take $G = (F_0, \dots , F_r)$ an ordered minimal generating set for $I(Z)$; \item Compute $M$ the matrix of linear syzygies of $G$ and let $k+1$ be its number of columns; \item Define additional variables $(t_0, \dots, t_k)$; \item Return where $dM$ stands for the entrywise exterior derivative and the dots are matrix products. \end{itemize} \end{rem}

 To conclude this section we take a closer look at generic codimension one distributions.
-For $d \geq n$, such distributions are determined by its singular scheme, see \cite[Theorem 1.4]{CoA}.
+For $d \geq n$, such distributions are determined by their singular schemes, see \cite[Theorem 1.4]{CoA}.
 However a careful reader will notice that their argument works in more generality.
 Indeed it holds for every $d$ and $n$, except for $d=1$ and $n=2,3$.

 On the other hand, we argue that generic codimension one distributions of degree 1 on $\p2$ or $\p3$ are not determined by their singular schemes.
 Indeed, for $n=2$ one can easily define non isomorphic foliations with three nondegenerate singularities in general position, see \cite[p.
 882]{CO:plane}.
 For $n=3$ we will use our syzygetic approach to show that there exists a $4$-dimensional family of distributions with a given 0-dimensional singular scheme.